wjakubowicz/django_crm/README.md

 - **Responsive Design**: Built with Bootstrap, ensuring a seamless experience across all devices.
 - **Multiple UI Themes**: Ability to select and switch between different UI themes.
 - **Interactive Maps**: View customer locations on an interactive map with options for tile style and marker clustering.
+- **Data Import and Export**: Easily import and export customer data from and to popular formats for seamless integration with other systems.
+- **Event Logging**: Logs user activities including record creation, updates, deletions, data imports and exports, and user authentication with timestamps, action types, and before-and-after states.

 ## Technologies
 - **Backend**: Django